jinwkim/alexa-restaurant-finder/README.md

 You can test the skill by clicking the *Test* tab to use the Alexa Simulator.
 To start, click the mic and say *"run restaurant finder"* or type the same prompt into the dialog box.

 ## Testing Skill - Alexa Skills Store
-This custom Alexa skill will be published to the Alexa Skills Store.
+This custom Alexa skill is available on the [Alexa Skills Store](https://www.amazon.com/dp/B07S9JGXC8/ref=sr_1_4?keywords=restaurant+finder&qid=1558812256&s=digital-skills&sr=1-4).
 To run the skill, download and use the following prompts:
 1. Alexa, run restaurant finder.
 2. Alexa, start restaurant finder.